lanalex/SemanticSearchJava/README.md

 TRAF2,HSP90AA1,STAT1,ISG15 <br>
 etc..<br>

-# Special notes
+#### Extra notes
-Provide full for each parameter, not relative locations.
+Provide a full path for each parameter, not relative locations.